sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/timbre6.svg "select effect")

 * The *Effects* button, which lets you add effects to your custom
 timbre: tremelo, vibrato, chorus, phaser, and distortion.
+When an effect is selected, additional controls will appear in the widget.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/timbre7.svg "select filter")